Back Home Contact

 A massive katana signed, Doshu no Kami Kunimasa.
 Shinogizukure, toriizori, chukissaki, iroi mune, ubu nakago, with three mekugiana, two original.
 Hawatare: 2 shaku 4 sun 7 bu 5 rin, (75 cm or 29.53").
 Motohaba: 3.41.
 Sakihaba: 2.31.
 Kasane: 7.5 mm.
 A wide hamon of long notare in fine konie deep soft habuchi.
 The jigane is tight itame.
 With the exception of a few small scratches, it is in good polish - certainly no need for another polish.

 Brown tsukaito, soft metal Mino fuchi-kashira of flowers and vegetation, a theme mirrored in the menuki.
 The tsuba is an early yashiro inlay on iron.
-The black saya has a couple of silver colored support rings, and a silver kojiri.
+The black enameled saya has a couple of silver colored support rings, and a silver kojiri.
+The saya needs to be lacquered or replaced.